caugustine2022/resume/README.md

 ##### *Average Hrs/Wk: 40*

 * Collaborated with cross-functional teams to manage and maintain AWS cloud infrastructure, ensuring high availability, scalability, and security for mission-critical applications.
-* Worked in a team to set up and configure AWS resources, including EC2 instances, VPCs, S3 buckets, IAM, and RDS databases.
-* Contributed to deploying and managing containerized applications using Amazon ECS and Docker.
-* Implemented Infrastructure as Code (IaC) using AWS CloudFormation and Terraform to automate resource provisioning and configuration management.
+* Worked in a team to set up and configure AWS resources, including EC2 instances, VPCs, S3 buckets, IAM, and RDS databases; Contributed to the deployment and management of containerized applications using Docker; Implemented Infrastructure as Code (IaC) using Terraform to automate resource provisioning and configuration management.
-* Developed and managed CI/CD pipelines using AWS CodePipeline and Jenkins, automating software deployments and reducing time to release by 60%.
-* Orchestrated containerized applications using Amazon ECS and Kubernetes, enhancing deployment efficiency and resource utilization.
+* Developed and managed CI/CD pipelines using Jenkins, automating software deployments and reducing time to release by 90%—orchestrated containerized applications using Kubernetes, enhancing deployment efficiency and resource utilization.
-* Established robust monitoring and alerting using AWS CloudWatch and third-party tools like (Prometheus and Grafana), proactively identifying and resolving performance bottlenecks.
+* Established robust monitoring and alerting using AWS CloudWatch and Prometheus with Grafana, proactively identifying and resolving performance bottlenecks.
-* Collaborated with security teams to implement security best practices, conduct regular audits, and ensure compliance with industry standards.
+* Collaborated with security teams to conduct regular audits and implemented security best practices.

 ### iCare Medical Systems | Texas City, TX